Are you stuck in a cycle of destructive or unhealthy behaviour patterns? Is it difficult to make or keep healthy relationships?

 - Low self-esteem, insecurity and passive communication with others

-- Feeling confused and lost during times of life transitions, such as loss of a relationship or culturally re-adapting to living in Canada
+- Feeling confused, lost and scared during times of life transitions, such as loss of a relationship or culturally re-adapting to living in Canada

 Kollar Counselling participates in the Crime Victim Assistance Program